 West of that is the Avalon Wilshire, an apartment building, the website of which claims it to be “surrounded by Hollywood and Beverly Hills.”
-The Avalon Wilshire is most noteworthy, however, for also being home to Genwa Korean BBQ — a Korean restaurant known for its large offerings of banchan (and, to confuse matters, which operates an additional location actually in Beverly Hills).
+The Avalon Wilshire is most noteworthy, however, for also being home to Genwa Korean BBQ — a Korean restaurant known for its large offerings of banchan (and, to confuse matters, which operates an additional location actually in Beverly Hills) that my friend Xu introduced me to.
 It should be noted, before moving on, that at its very closest the city of Beverly Hills is four kilometers west of this area and isn’t even adjacent to Beverly Hills adjacent neighborhoods.

 THE DECO BUILDING